Best Places to Go in August

 5. Richland, Washington

 Later, I visited the REACH Museum.
-Not just for the air conditioning, but for the mix of natural history and Hanford legacy.
+Not just for the air conditioning, but for the mix of natural history and Hanford legacy that completely won me over.

 For dinner, I sat out on a patio with a view of the Yakima River.
 I ordered grilled salmon with lemon and herbs.
 It came with roasted carrots and a wild rice pilaf.
 A dry wind blew through just as I took the first bite.
 It smelled like cottonwood and riverbank.
 For a moment, everything felt suspended in golden light.